 Sigríður is hailed as the first environmentalist of Iceland and recognised for her perseverance in protecting Gullfoss.
 Being one of the most famous figures in the history of the country, her contribution is forever etched in stone at the top of Gullfoss.
 Incidentally, Sveinn Björnsson, the lawyer who assisted Sigríður in her battle, became the first president of Iceland in 1944.
 Gullfoss is too close to the hearts of Icelanders.
 Unsurprisingly, the hydro-electricity generating potential has left the countrymen divided on whether the site must be preserved as it is or exploited for plant construction.

-Essential part of any Iceland expedition
+Essential part of Iceland Tours

 Along with Thingvellir and Geysir, Gullfoss forms one of Iceland’s most popular Golden Circle tours.
 The water melting from the second largest glacier in Iceland, Langjökull travels through the plateaus before finally dropping into the canyon, creating the most magical scene at Gullfoss.
 The water travels further into another canyon named Brúarhlöð, which is not only fertile and gorgeous, but also celebrated for excellent River Rafting rapids.
 As a part of the Golden Circle tour, it is thrilling to visit the well-equipped camping grounds near Gullfoss.
 Located between Gullfoss and Geysir, the Skjól campground is the closest camping ground with provisions of electricity, free Wi-Fi, good car park, a hostel, a bar and a café.
 The stopover at Geysir allows you to enjoy the view of Strokkur and is an endless source of exhilarating nature shows.
 The showers, public conveniences and other standard camping ground amenities including a kid’s playground enable you to a delightful adventure in the nature’s bounties.